 We like to top our cocoa with mini marshmallows.
 Around Christmas time, we garnish it with mini candy canes which not only serve as stir sticks but also add a delicious minty flavor.
 Sometimes, we even crush up candy canes and add them right into the hot chocolate mix.

 A dash of cinnamon gives a slightly spicy flavor but you can omit it if you choose.
 The dash of salt brings out the chocolate flavor but this could also be omitted.
 I’ve included recipes for making a single serving of hot chocolate or making hot chocolate mix to keep on hand.
 It is also makes a great gift for a loved one who is avoiding dairy!

-1 tablespoon Vance's DariFree Potato Milk Powder
+- 1 tablespoon Vance's DariFree Potato Milk Powder

-1 tablespoons cocoa powder
+- 1 tablespoons cocoa powder

-1 tablespoon sugar
+- 1 tablespoon sugar

-Dash of salt
+- Dash of salt

-Dash of cinnamon (optional)
+- Dash of cinnamon optional

-1) In a mug, combine the potato milk, cocoa powder, sugar, salt and cinnamon (if desired).
+In a mug, combine the potato milk, cocoa powder, sugar, salt and cinnamon (if desired).

-2) Add boiling water and stir until powder is dissolved.
+Add boiling water and stir until powder is dissolved.
 Top with marshmallows.

 In a pint sized canning jar, combine ½ cup powdered potato milk, ½ cup granulated sugar, ½ cup cocoa powder, ¼ teaspoon salt and ¼ teaspoon cinnamon (optional).
 Fill the remaining space in the jar with mini marshmallows.